Are you one of many musicians who struggle to both sing and play your instrument at the same time?

 When singing live with an instrument, you’ll usually have your microphone in front of you while you play your instrument below your eye line.
 With no microphone, you can freely play your instrument, look down at what you’re playing as much as you like, and generally move about more freely.

-But with a microphone, you’re pretty much locked in that position of having to look forward at the audience, meaning you can’t see what you’re playing.
+But when your’re singing on a microphone, you’re pretty much locked in that position of having to look forward at the audience, meaning you can’t see what you’re playing.

 It can really throw you off your game.